1. What kind of information do we collect?

 Events: If you register to attend one of our events we will use your personal information to process your application to attend the event, take payment, if any, for our administration and management of the event and to send you any updates or information regarding the event.
 Our legal basis for doing so is to fulfil the agreement with you for your attendance.

 If you buy a ticket for an event, we use third party systems to process your purchase and take payment.
-The payment processing organisation will be the data controller of your information for the purpose of processing the transaction, and may process your information outside of the EEA.
+The payment processing organisation will be the data controller of your information for the purpose of processing the transaction.
 Please read the terms and conditions before completing your purchase and making payment.

 Feedback and surveys: If you agree to give us feedback or complete a survey, we will use the information to improve our work and activities.
 We usually use Surveygizmo to process surveys, and they only process your information on our instructions.
-Surveygizmo operate in the US and comply with the EU-U.S. Privacy Shield Framework.
+Surveygizmo operate in the US.
 For more information see: https://www.surveygizmo.com/privacy/.
 If you agree to participate in any survey that will form part of any research project, we will tell you at the time you take part how your information will be used for the particular research project or programme, and how long it will be kept for.

 Research: If you agree to take part in any research we will use your information for the purpose of that research project or programme.
 Full details of how your personal information will be used will be given to you at the time you agree to participate; this could include to inform the development of a new prize, project, programme or other initiative, being incorporated into reports or other research outcomes, and may include being publicly displayed on web pages relating to the particular research project or programme.